kof97/cat666-interface/readme.md

 ## register
 user register.
 The name of the POST is "user" and "password".
 If return "error : 0", that means user is null, please check you input.
-If return "res : 0", that means user has already existed.
+If return "exist : 1", that means user has already existed.
 If return id and username, it means register successful.
 For example:
 > http://cat666.com/cat666-interface/index.php/index/register